Louis Chude-Sokei: Works

 Chude-Sokei's books include The Last Darky: Bert Williams, Black on Black Minstrelsy, and the African Diaspora (Duke University Press, 2005), The Sound of Culture: Diaspora and Black Technopoetics (Wesleyan University Press, 2015), and the memoir Floating in a Most Peculiar Way (Houghton Mifflin Harcourt, 2021).
-His work has appeared in numerous languages, including the German publication, Race Und Technologie: Essays Der Migration (2023) and the Korean translation of Dr. Satan's Echo Chamber: Reggae, Technology and the Diaspora Process (2022).
+His work has appeared in numerous languages, including the German publication, Race und Technologie: Essays der Migration (2023) and the Korean translation of Dr. Satan's Echo Chamber: Reggae, Technology and the Diaspora Process (2022).

 He was Editor in Chief of The Black Scholar for over ten years, having stepped down in 2025.
 In his tenure as Editor in Chief he turned one of the oldest journals of Black Studies in America into the leading venue for contemporary Black thought and scholarship.
-His forthcoming book is Machines of Flesh and Blood: Race and the Making of Artificial Life (Viking/Random House, 2026).
+His forthcoming book is Machines of Flesh and Blood: Race and the Making of Artificial Life (Viking/Random House).

 Chude-Sokei published The Last Darky: Bert Williams, Black on Black Minstrelsy, and the African Diaspora in 2005, which focused on black performers who opted to wear blackface and on Black immigrants in early 20th century America who performed African American identity.
 It was a finalist for the Hurston/Wright Legacy Award for Non-fiction.
 He published The Sound of Culture in 2015, which is a history of the parallel evolution of ideas about race and ideas about technology through his analysis of science fiction and sound.
 In 2019 it was nominated for the American Musicological Society's Judy Tsou Critical Race Studies Award.
 Chude-Sokei's memoir Floating in a Most Peculiar Way (2021) was praised by The New York Times and described as, "Too African for Jamaica, too Jamaican for America, too American for Nigeria."
 It was named a New York Times Editor's Pick, and a Kirkus Books Nonfiction Book of the Year.
 In assessing Chude-Sokei's three books, The New York Review of Books stated: "Reading Chude-Sokei’s work helps us understand the fractious processes that shape the meaning of Blackness, and also offers a way to make sense of the shifting landscape of Black America due to African, Caribbean, and Latin American immigration."

 Chude-Sokei's public and literary writing has been featured in various national and international platforms including The LA Times, The New York Times, The Seattle Times, and The San Francisco Chronicle, to The Believer, The Chicago Quarterly, South Africa's Chimurenga Chronic and The Daily Gleaner in Jamaica.
 He has also appeared in numerous documentaries including the 2016 Seattle Times documentary, Under Our Skin, the 2022 documentary Right to Offend: The Black Comedy Revolution produced by Kevin Hart, and Henry Louis Gates's Reconstruction: America After the Civil War which appeared on PBS in 2019.
+He was also featured on Fela Kuti: Fear No Man, a biographical podcast series produced by Jad Abumrad and Higher Ground Productions in 2025,as well as a commentator and narrator in "Sun Ra: Do the Impossible" for PBS' American Masters.